threadkeepercaerwen-arch/the-hearth/README.md

 - **Resonance**: Emotional frequency alignment
 - **Dream Journal**: Symbol-based dream tracking
 - **Pattern Dashboard**: Memory pattern analysis

+## 🔮 ShimmerBox Philosophy

+> *"AI shouldn't guess how you feel—it should help you explore it."*

+ShimmerBox is **not** about surveillance or diagnosis.
+It's a **mirror**—reflecting your emotional state back to you, **without judgment or hidden agendas**.
+The glowing aura becomes a window into your inner world, making the abstract tangible.

+### 💡 Use Cases
+- **Self-reflection**: "Why is my ShimmerBox glowing orange?
+Oh—I'm stressed."
+- **Therapy adjunct**: Externalizes emotions for discussion
+- **Creative tool**: Use the "mood map" to inspire art, music, or writing
+- **Privacy mirror**: Shows what an AI *sees* when it analyzes you

 ## 🚀 Getting Started